biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Pipeline"></a>
 ## Pipeline

-The plant virus detection pipeline consists of four python scripts (nonRedundantSequences.py, genomeBLAST.py, virusBLAST.py and outputTables.py) that can be executed in a single step using the PlantVirusDetection.py.
-Plain results can be converted into a graphical html report using the virusReport.R script in Rstudio.
+The plant virus detection pipeline consists of four python scripts: *nonRedundantSequences.py*, *genomeBLAST.py*, *virusBLAST.py*, and outputTables.py* that can be executed in a single step using the *PlantVirusDetection.py* scripts.
+Plain result tables can be converted into a graphical *html* report using the virusReport.R script in Rstudio.

 The first step in the pipeline removes redundant sequences from the dataset and transforms it into a fasta file of non-redundant sequences ordered by abundance and labelled with a unique identifier that contains information on the rank and the number of counts in the original dataset.